JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 ## Building things is relatively easy.
 It's much harder to figure out which problem to work on!

 In many ways, it's never been easier to lash together a technical demo that appears to prove some principle.
 And, as technologists, it's all too easy to get over-excited about the _tech_, and to loose sight of what users need!
-(I've certainly done this!)
+(I've certainly done this.)

-One of the hardest problems is figuring out which problem to work on!
+One of the hardest problems is figuring out which problem to work on.

 This sounds like I'm about to sing the praises of "agile" software development.
-But I'm actually pretty sceptical of agile software development (but this blog post isn't the right place for that particular rant!)
+But I'm actually pretty sceptical of agile software development (but this blog post isn't the place for that particular rant!)

 The perfect scenario, in my opinion, is to get extensive, _first-hand experience_ of a problem before you try to solve that problem.
 Then _you're_ the first user _and_ the developer.

-(To get very pretentious and controversial for a second: In some ways I think about software engineering in the same way that I think about art.
+(To get very pretentious and controversial for a second: In some ways I think about software engineering in the same way that I think about art, even though I know almost nothing about art.
 My hypothesis is that the best art is produced by people who create stuff that they're passionate about, and which scratches _their own_ creative itch.
 They pour their soul into the work.
 But they don't over-obsess about whether _other_ people will love the work (because we can never know other peoples' minds as well as we know our own).
-Good artists have a strong vision, and they're brutally honest with themselves, and they have the time and energy to repeatedly re-do work that they're not happy with.
+My hypothesis is that good artists have a strong vision, and they're brutally honest with themselves, and they have the time and energy to repeatedly re-do work that they're not happy with.
 If you're self-aware, then you'll get a much stronger "signal" from your own critical assessment of your work than you'll ever get from other people.
 "Successful" artists are ones whose tastes happen - almost by chance - to align with other peoples' tastes.
 In contrast, a great way to make mediocre art is to do something that doesn't inspire you, but instead you're just doing because you _think_ other people will like.
 I think one of the great tragedies of modern software engineering is that we've forgotten that it's a deeply creative endeavour, and we've tried - mistakenly - to turn it into a mechanical process.)

 So, to return(!) to concrete advice: